Gerard Adriaan Heineken

-Gerard Adriaan Heineken (28 September 1841 – 18 March 1893) was a Dutch brewer who acquired the Amsterdam brewery De Hooiberg in 1864 and developed it into the foundation of the company later known as Heineken N.V..
+Gerard Adriaan Heineken (/nl/; 28 September 1841 – 18 March 1893) was a Dutch brewer who acquired the Amsterdam brewery De Hooiberg in 1864 and developed it into the foundation of the company later known as Heineken.

 Early life

 Heineken was born in Amsterdam to Cornelis Heineken and Anna Geertruida van der Paauw.
 He grew up in a merchant household.

 Career

 Former Heineken brewery on Stadhouderskade, Amsterdam.

 On 15 February 1864 he arranged the purchase of the Amsterdam brewery De Hooiberg ("The Haystack").
 De Hooiberg had been established in 1592.
 In 1873 he reorganised it into what became Heinekens Bierbrouwerij Maatschappij (HBM).
 He also moved it to the Stadhouderskade (Street in Amsterdam) site in those years.

-During the 1870s the business shifted production from traditional top-fermented beer to Bavarian-style bottom-fermented lager; their board decided on January 1873 the discontinuation of "Hollandsch bier" in favour of Bavarian beer at the Stadhouderskade brewery.
-Expansion included a second production site in Rotterdam in the mid 1870s (Crooswijksesingel/Crooswijk).
+During the 1870s the business shifted production from traditional top-fermented beer to Bavarian-style bottom-fermented lager; their board decided in January 1873 the discontinuation of "Hollandsch bier" in favour of Bavarian beer at the Stadhouderskade brewery.
+Expansion included a second production site in Rotterdam in the mid-1870s (Crooswijksesingel/Crooswijk).

 Heineken supported laboratory-based quality control and the adoption of pure yeast culture.
-By 1886, the company’s Rotterdam laboratory, led by Hartog Elion, was cultivating pure yeast strains later known as A-yeast (and D-yeast).
+By 1886, the company's Rotterdam laboratory, led by Hartog Elion, was cultivating pure yeast strains later known as A-yeast (and D-yeast).

 Heineken's brewery gained international recognition.
 In 1875 it was awarded the Médaille d'Or (Gold Medal) at the International Maritime Exposition in Paris, and in 1883 it received the Diplôme d'Honneur (Honorary Diploma) at the International Colonial and Export Exhibition in Amsterdam.

 Both awards are still referenced on the brand's label.